BarneyfromBlackmesa/Portfolio/README.md

-A collection of my C++ and Java projects, including a calculator app and database demo, built as part of my computer science portfolio.
+A collection of my C++, C#, and Java projects, including a calculator app, scripts from my 2D Side-Scroller escapade, and a database demo, built as part of my computer science portfolio.